Violation of Academic Integrity Policy

 - The faculty member shall discuss the incident with the student prior to any formal action.

-- The faculty member shall notify the Provost regarding all instances of academic dishonesty where a penalty has been administered to a student.
+- The faculty member shall notify the Provost regarding all instances of academic dishonesty where a penalty has been administered to a student via this reporting form.
 These recommendations and a report of the violation shall be sent to the Provost within five class days.

 - The Provost may recommend additional sanctions relative to the student’s status, depending on the severity of the infraction.
 Flagrant violations (violating computer security, submitting false information about a student’s condition, etc.) may result in probation, suspension, or expulsion from a program or the college.